Basingstoke’s fight against loneliness

 ― Mother Teresa

 Loneliness can have many causes.
 Unexpected situations and circumstances can contribute to becoming isolated or even feeling alone in a room full of people you can’t relate to.
 Loneliness is a serious issue in our modern age and is widespread.
-It can affect everyone at some point throughout their life and potentially cause significant mental and physical health issues as a result.
+It can affect everyone at some point throughout life and cause significant mental and physical health issues as a result.

 Please know you don’t have to be alone.
 There are so many amazing, friendly groups for all ages in Basingstoke and Deane, full of people seeking friendships and connection.
 If you are wanting to meet new people, passionate about a hobby or want to start one, have a change of scenery or just to sit in the company of others, please check out the huge range of groups and societies in the area.
 With such a multitude of activities and social events on offer, you will be sure to find something suited to you.
-If mobility and transport are an issue, there are organisations in the borough who will assist.
+If mobility and transport are an issue, there are organisations in the borough who can assist.

 Town centre

-The Basingstoke Discovery Centre has community at its heart, offering a range of groups centred around connection in a friendly environment.
-There are many relaxed groups centring on activities such as arts, board games, reading clubs, genealogy and support to cope with bereavement.
-Outside Festival Place, St Mary's Church offers many groups and opportunities to meet others.
-In the town centre, there is the Basingstoke Chess Club for adults and juniors which is open to beginners.
-Additionally, The Proteus Theatre Company organisation has ways to get involved such as joining the popular youth or adult theatre group and experiencing one of the many branches of theatre production.
+Outside Festival Place, St Mary's Church offers groups and opportunities to meet others.
+In the town centre, there is the Basingstoke Chess Club for adults and juniors, which is open to beginners.
+Additionally, The Proteus Theatre Company organisation, welcome new members, with ways to get involved such as the popular youth or adult theatre group and in one of the many branches of theatre production.
 They are always on the lookout for volunteers to help with performances and community events.

 Buckskin